 In addition to supporting reproductive health, normal thyroid function has been shown to promote the growth and development of the brain and cognitive functions in the baby during pregnancy and after birth.
 In the early days of pregnancy, the fetus is completely dependent on maternal thyroid function for the T4 they need until they have their own functional thyroid glands – making thyroid health particularly important during early pregnancy.

-During pregnancy, the thyroid glands increase the production of T4-binding globulin (TBG) to increase the amount of T3 and T4 and meet this increased demand from the additional, growing life.
+During pregnancy, the thyroid glands use extra iodine to increase the production of T4-binding globulin (TBG) to increase the amount of T3 and T4 and meet this increased demand from the additional, growing life.

 Iodine: the essential ingredient for healthy thyroid hormone levels

-There is an indispensable ingredient in the production of the thyroid hormones: iodine.
+Iodine is the indispensable ingredient in the production of the thyroid hormones.
 Both T3 and T4 molecules contain iodine, a trace element belonging to the halogen family.
 (The numbers after the letter T refer to the number of iodine atoms in each hormone.)
 Without iodine, the body cannot synthesize these hormones, and that can lead to thyroid problems.